mjdelvizis/pitch_classifications/README.md

 In this project, my group and I use various ML techiniques to classify baseball pitches.
 Through this process we hope to discover which models predict pitches best, show which features have the most predictive power in classifying pitches, and familiarize ourselves with MLB Statcast data.

 ## Dataset
 To approach this project we used pitch-by-pitch Statcast data from the 2018 season.
-The fianl dataset we used after cleaning is located in the final upload, named michaels_cleaned_mlb_data.csv
+The final dataset we used after cleaning is located in the final upload, named michaels_cleaned_mlb_data.csv

 ###### **Data Cleaning (skip if uninterested)**
-Before we had michaels_cleaned_mlb_data.csv, we downloaded at group of 5 datatables representing every play, player, and game from 2018 season.
+Before we had michaels_cleaned_mlb_data.csv, we downloaded a group of 5 datatables representing every play, player, and game from 2018 season.
 The cleaning steps are listed below:

 - merge datatables
-- take out pitch-outs, intentional walks, and rare piches (ex ephus)
+- take out pitch-outs, intentional walks, and rare pitches (ex ephus)
 - correct datatypes
 - downsample data from 3 million pitches to 50k pitches to improve runtime of our code (this decision could lower our test accuracy so if this model were ever to deploy, we would simply rerun our code with all the datapoints)
 - remove features that were either redundent, would cause overfitting (name of pitcher/batter), or had obviously little significance